1. Can the director of programs and grants (Mycal Brickhouse) provide feedback on our ideas?

 We ask that you please provide a line item budget in a table format following the template provided using the following categories:

 c.
-Tuition and/or registration costs (fees for programs and/or conferences)
+Tuition and/or registration costs (fees associated with attending events or conferences)

 d.
-Travel, accommodations and related expenses (such as meals)
+Travel, accommodations and meals (ground and air transportation expenses and meals)

 13. Does Leadership Education anticipate offering this opportunity again next year?